gemini64/a1-llm/analysis_tasks/italian_analysis_tasks.md

 ```
 Extract and analyze the contained verbs.

-If the verbs "avere" and "essere" are tagged as auxiliary verbs (AUX), they
+If 'essere' and 'avere' are used as auxiliary verbs ('AUX' tag), check if they accompany one or more main verbs.

-should be analyzed with their primary verb and listed as a single item.
+If this is the case, they should be analyzed and listed as a single item (e.g. "ho mangiato e poi dormito" -> "ho mangiato" and "ho dormito").

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json